COMM.STANFORD.EDU - Key Persons

 Kaitlyn Lim

-Kaitlyn Lim was an STS undergrad and concentrated in Communications and Media.
-Kaitlin is on the softball team and hopes they can make it back to the Women's College World Series this year.
-She is from Irvine, California and some of her hobbies include: going to the beach, enjoying boba, watching sunsets, and spending time outdoors.
+Hi everyone!
+My name is Kaitlyn Lim.
+I was an STS major during my undergrad and concentrated in Communication and Media.
+I am also on the softball team and hope we can make it back to the Women's College World Series this year!
+I am from Irvine, California and some of my hobbies include: going to the beach, enjoying boba, watching sunsets, and spending time outdoors.

 Katherine Roehrick